Has your relationship with your partner changed to an extent where you don’t know who he is anymore?

 - Ergo decedo: because you associate with someone he dislikes or hold ideas he rejects (e.g., you’re a republican or democrat, you belong to a certain group or religion), your argument is baseless and therefore does not merit real discussion.

-- Shifting the burden: You are required to prove all claims or assertions, but they are not.
+- Shifting the burden: if you are married to a sociopath husband or wife, you are required to prove all claims or assertions, but they are not.
 Further, even if you do prove the validity of your claim, it will be discounted through the use of another logical fallacy.

 Related Reading: How to Deal With a Sociopath